 3. Mount the bell or chime

-Position the chime at your desired location on the wall and plumb it with a level.
+Position the chime at your desired location on the wall and plumb it to a level.
 Using a pencil, mark the location of the mounting holes on the wall.

 Fix the buzzer or bell on the wall using toggle bolts often included in the doorbell kit.

 Map out a place on your front door and install the push button.
 Fix wires at the button terminals and connect one to the hard-wired from the transformer, and the other to the chime.

 Use another wire to connect the chime to the transformer, power the system, and test run the doorbell.

 Below are common wiring diagrams involving a doorbell transformer, single to double chimes and push-buttons.

 This is the most common doorbell wiring system you can see.
 It comprises a single push button connected to a chime and a transformer.